-Replacing "nancy" to "REGINA" and using Replacement widget:
+Replacing "nancy" to "REGINA" and using the Replacement widget:

 Extra - Export/Import

-CM Search and Replace allows you to export and import all replacement rules, including paused ones.
+The Search and Replace plugin allows you to export and import all replacement rules, including paused ones.
 This is done via a .json file.

 This is useful for transferring rules from different sites or add/remove them in batch.